Mario or Sonic?

 To begin with, this post from Penny Arcade sums up my feelings in extremely heartfelt fashion.

 Using Sonic 1, 2, 3, and Sonic & Knuckles as its basis, Mania is exactly the game you want it to be – a true successor to the original series that contains everything you needed, plus plenty that you didn’t know you wanted.
-The aim was to fall between Mega Drive and Saturn capabilities, with a lean towards the former, and it’s extremely well judged.
+The game nails it’s aim of falling between the Mega Drive and Saturn from a technical viewpoint.

 It’s a tricky balancing act that the dev team—Christian Whitehead, Headcannon and PagodaWest Games—have pulled off with aplomb.
 In fact, this is the first Sonic game that has made me sit back in my chair and exclaim “bloody hell, I wasn’t expecting that”.
-I’ve lost count of how many times I’ve turned to my wife (who doesn’t really care, she’s very much #SMB3forlyfe), and asked her to look at just what is going on.
+I turned to my wife countless times to get her to look at what was going on.
 If you know your Sonic you’re in for a real treat.

 I’ll be honest with you for a second, and know this is from a place of love.
-For all their talk of speed, a lot of the time – I’m looking at you Marble Zone – Sonic levels aren’t all that quick.
+For all their talk of speed – I’m looking at you Marble Zone – a lot of Sonic levels aren’t that quick.
 Mania is so fast at times that I struggled to keep track of where I was going!

-Beyond telling you that the level design and soundtrack is top notch, it would be wrong of me to dive into details and spoil things that you really should see for the first time yourself, but I will give you one example of how faithful this game is.
+Beyond telling you that the level design and soundtrack is top notch, it would be wrong of me to dive into details of Sonic Mania and spoil things that you really should see for the first time yourself, but I will give you one example of how faithful this game is.

 Very little in gaming is as satisfying as barreling through a level at top speed, avoiding spikes, bouncing off Badniks, and watching as Tails manages to kill himself…again.
 Seriously, the attention to detail is so high that Tails is still utterly inept as your partner.

-Sonic Mania has been crafted with a level of love and passion that you don’t often see, and is a true celebration of the character, before ‘attitude’ and an increasingly crazy roster of characters ruined it all.
+Sonic Mania has been crafted with a level of love and passion that you don’t often see.
+It’s a true celebration of the character, before ‘attitude’ and an increasingly crazy roster of characters ruined it all.
 SEGA made a brave decision and should be given a lot of credit.

 And by the way, check out this trailer for the game.
 This is hands down the best Sonic has ever looked in any form.